End-of-term written work (dean’s date: May 9)

-Please review the final exam policy.
-Students who want to reschedule a registrar-scheduled final exam must submit a request to the Final Exam Reschedule Request system, which remains open through December 6, 2021.
 Please note that registrar-scheduled final exams are not rescheduled to accommodate personal travel.
+Refer to the final exam policy.
+Students who want to reschedule a registrar-scheduled final exam must submit a request to the Final Exam Reschedule Request system, which remains open through Friday, April 28 at 5:00 PM.

 Faculty are encouraged to permit students to self-schedule their take-home exam at any point during the six-day period, which will allow students to manage their time and avoid conflicts with other exams.
 Faculty may, however, choose to designate a shorter window of time during which the assessment must happen.

-Faculty should indicate a reasonable time-limit for the duration of the take-home exam (not more than eight hours) and are encouraged to use the timer function in Canvas to regulate time limits.
+Faculty must indicate a reasonable time-limit for the duration of the take-home exam (not more than eight hours) and are encouraged to use the timer function in Canvas to regulate time limits.

 Please note that the overcrowded final examination policy only applies to registrar-scheduled final exams.
-Students with an overcrowded take-home examination schedule should consult with their residential college dean or director of studies.
+Students with an overcrowded take-home examination schedule should consult with their residential college dean or assistant dean for studies.

 My instructor has designated a 24-hour window of time for my take-home exam, and I have a registrar-scheduled final exam during that same 24-hour period.
 Can I reschedule one of my exams?

-The overcrowded final examination policy only applies to registrar-scheduled final exams.
-You may not reschedule your registrar-scheduled final exam.
-Please reach out to your director of studies or residential college dean, who will consult with the instructor in charge of the take-home exam to discuss whether an adjustment to the designated time window of your take-home exam may be possible.
+The overcrowded final examination policy only applies to in-class final exams.
+You may not reschedule your in-class final exam.
+Please reach out to the instructor in charge of the take-home exam to discuss whether a 24-hour adjustment to the designated time window of your take-home exam may be possible.

 I have two take-home exams scheduled within the same 24-hour period.
 What should I do?

-I woke up sick on the day of my registrar-scheduled final exam (in-class or remote).
+I woke up sick on the day of my registrar-scheduled final exam.
 Can I reschedule it?

 - Short-term postponement: If the student recovers sufficiently, they may take the same examination within 24 hours of the originally scheduled time.
-The deputy registrar will notify the student of the new time (and location, if the exam is in-class) of the rescheduled examination.
+The Deputy Registrar will notify the student of the new time and place of the rescheduled examination.

-I fell ill while taking my registrar-scheduled final exam (in-class or remote).
+I fell ill while taking my registrar-scheduled final exam.
 What should I do?

-A student who begins a registrar-scheduled examination will, except in rare circumstances, be held accountable for taking the examination and will be assigned a grade based on the work completed on that examination.
+A student who begins an in-class examination will, except in rare circumstances, be held accountable for taking the examination and will be assigned a grade based on the work completed on that examination.
 Therefore, any student who becomes ill during an examination should try their best to complete it.
-A student whose condition is so serious that it requires urgent medical attention should report immediately to UHS.
+A student whose condition is so serious that it requires urgent medical attention should seek immediate medical care.
 Students should be aware that falling ill during an examination will rarely be cause for rescheduling; if rescheduling is authorized, the exam will be rescheduled as a longer-term postponement (rescheduled for the week prior to the start of the next term).

 I am too ill to work on my take-home exam.
 What should I do?

-Email your instructor and your residential college dean or director of studies, who will consult with you about options.
+Email your instructor and your residential college dean or assistant dean of studies, who will consult with you about options.